 The source code for GYRE is hosted in the rhdtownsend/gyre git repository on GitHub.
 GYRE is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.

-If you use GYRE in your research, please cite the relevant ‘instrument’ papers:
+If you use GYRE in your research, please cite one or more of the relevant ‘instrument’ papers:

 If you find yourself using GYRE on a regular basis, you might consider contributing to the project to ensure its long-term success.
 Options include